The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 A Vertec is a giant pole that has horizontal flags that are fixated to rotate around the central pole when touched.

-To use a Vertec it is simple; first, you need to assess your standing reach…
+Using a Vertec is simple; first, you need to assess your standing reach…

-Finally, add up how many additional flags you pushed aside, and that is your vertical jump height.
+Finally, add up how many additional flags you pushed aside, which is your vertical jump height.

 For more information on how to use a Vertec, watch the video above.